Blog

 Publishers, are you ready to ROR?

 If you manage a publishing system or workflow, you know how crucial—and how challenging!—it is to have clean, consistent, and comprehensive affiliation metadata.
 Author affiliations, and the ability to link them to publications and other scholarly outputs, are vital for numerous stakeholders across the research landscape.
 Institutions need to monitor and measure their research output by the articles their researchers have published.
 Funders need to be able to discover and track the research and researchers they have supported.
+Academic librarians need to easily find all of the publications associated with their campus.
+Journals need to know where authors are affiliated so they can determine eligibility for institutionally sponsored publishing agreements.

 Funders and infrastructure: let’s get building

 Human intelligence and curiosity are the lifeblood of the scholarly world, but not many people can afford to pursue research out of their own pocket.
 We all have bills to pay.
 Also, compute time, buildings, lab equipment, administration, and giant underground thingumatrons do not come cheap.
 In 2017, according to statistics from UNESCO, $1.7 trillion dollars were invested globally in Research and Development.
 A lot of this money comes from the public - 22c in every dollar spent on R&D in the USA comes from government funds, for example.
+Funders really do support a LOT of research.